bgermann/cforms2/readme.txt

 = I do not get any emails from my form.
 Why? =

 Most pobably this is not cformsII's fault.
-Please check your WordPress mail configuration with a plugin like [Check Email](https://wordpress.org/plugins/check-email/).
+Please check your Wordpress mail configuration with a plugin like [Check Email](https://wordpress.org/plugins/check-email/).

 = Where can I find old cformsII versions? =